-Canton Day Care Center is overseen by Executive Director Nancy Addison, who has been in this position since 2008.
+Canton Day Care Center is led by Executive Director Nancy J. Addison, who joined the staff in 2008.
 Each classroom is managed by a lead teacher and an assistant.
 Lead teachers must have an associate’s degree in early childhood education, with one year of specific training or experience in infant or toddler care.
 Assistants must have a high school diploma, with two years of direct experience working with children under 13 years of age.

 Staff members are hired in accordance with regulations set by the New York State Office of Children and Family Services.
 They must be mature, of good character, and possess suitable personal qualifications.
 Staff must be in good physical and mental health and have the energy and emotional stability necessary to fulfill the responsibilities of their positions.